State-Of-The-Art Light & Sound Glasses

 One menu selection where the color responds to the flicker frequency that is fed into the glasses; the color actually tracks and changes with the frequency

-Color and intensity controls in the glasses for conveniently changing the color or intensity by pressing a button
+Color and intensity controls in the glasses for conveniently changing the color or intensity by pressing a button.
+You can accurately cycle and choose the color options and intensity settings all while a session is running.

 Two options of being able to run different colors in each eye.